Good day!

 - Turn the laptop back on near the router.

-.
+We can call this method as close-range boot.
 It reliably resets the adapter and forces it to see SSIDs again.

 An ISP outage shouldn't make SSIDs disappear.
 What's happening is usually one of these: